ChrisPenner/ChrisPenner.github.io/site/drafts/performance.md

 We can see the total amount of memory we allocated, peak memory residency, time spent on GC, average pause times, all that good stuff!

+This helped me to confidently say that there was way too much allocation happening, which enabled me to dig into the core and find the offending allocations.

 ## The wonders (and pains) of worker-wrapper optimizations

-There's one GHC optimization in particular that I hadn't heard of prior, the [worker-wrapper transformation](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/using-optimisation.html#ghc-flag-fworker-wrapper).
+There's one GHC optimization in particular that I hadn't heard of prior to this project, the [worker-wrapper transformation](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/using-optimisation.html#ghc-flag-fworker-wrapper).

-The goal of this optimization is to swap out the usage of boxed types with cheaper unboxed versions where possible.
+The goal of this optimization is to swap out the usage of boxed Haskell types with unboxed versions where possible.
-Unboxed types avoid a lot of ceremony, allocations, and pointer-chasing, so they're a big boost to performance when you can use them.

-However, using unboxed types manually is a massive pain, and isn't something you'd typically want to do by hand.
+Unboxed types can avoid ceremony, allocations, and pointer-chasing, so they're typically a big boost to performance when you can use them, however using unboxed types manually is a massive pain.
+It's not something you'd typically want to instrument by hand.

 Here's where the worker-wrapper transformation comes in.
-GHC can use strictness analysis to notice when a certain function of your program forces the evaluation of its arguments, it can then unpack those arguments into unboxed types within that scope without otherwise affecting the behaviour of the program.
+GHC can use strictness analysis to notice when a certain function of your program forces the evaluation of its arguments, in this case it can then unpack those arguments into unboxed types within that scope without otherwise affecting the behaviour of the program, and will happily do so.
 This can be particularly useful in self-recursive or looping bits of your program.

-In our case, the `eval` function of the interpreter uses a stack data-type strictly and it's just a self-recursive loop.
+In our case, the `eval` function of the interpreter is strict in its use of our custom stack data-type and it's just a self-recursive loop, so the worker-wrapper optimization can apply.

 GHC will split this eval function up into `eval` and `weval` during compilation, where `eval` is simply a wrapper which accepts the boxed arguments, unwraps them, then calls down into the worker `weval` which uses the unboxed versions of these arguments.
 GHC will also rewrite all the self-recursive calls to `weval` so as to avoid packing the arguments back up until we eventually return up to the wrapper.

 Getting worker-wrapper to trigger reliably is an art of its own, and can require the use of strictness annotations and a lot of examining GHC core to see what's going on.
-I have neither the time nor space to go deeply into reading core here, but if you've got a tight loop in your program it's worth digging into the core code to ensure GHC is performing this optimization, search for calls to the `w<func>` within the core for your module!
+I have neither the time nor space to go deeply into reading core here, but if you've got a tight loop in your program it's worth digging into the core code to ensure GHC is performing this optimization, search for calls to the `w<func>` within the core for your module, if you can find them you know you're getting worker-wrapper, if not you may have some tweaking to do.

 Some other quick tips here: